prafullsalunke/gupshup-oauth/README.md

 where channel_name is the key for the channels Object, eg.facebook,github,twitter or your own oauth.
 ```

-2. Use these creds inside your index.js file (You can refer to the botIndex.js in examples for better understanding.)
+**2. Use these creds inside your index.js file (You can refer to the botIndex.js in examples for better understanding.)**
 ```
 //Fetch config
 var authCreds = require('./config.json').oauth_creds;
 //Register new oauth instance with your auth config var gupshupAuth = require('gupshup-oauth')(authCreds);
 ```
-3. You need to specify any handling that you wish to do before and after the auth is finished.
+**3. You need to specify any handling that you wish to do before and after the auth is finished.**
 ```
 //This will be called on auth request completion,
 // the oauth channel will share code to fetch auth token